coderkd10/min-trucks-puzzle/README.md

 ...
 at SN -> T_(N-1) * M = AN

-and it is self evident that we use the minimum possible number A_i at each station at the start, and on each day send M trucks from each station we arrive at a correct solution, which thus is the optimal solution, given the constraints.
+and it is self evident that if we use the minimum possible number A_i at each station at the start, and on each day send M trucks from each station we arrive at a correct solution, which thus is the optimal solution (given the constraints).

 Thus the minimum number of trucks required is

 M * (T1 + T2 + T3 + ... + TN)

-we have hence arrived at a close form solution for the problem (after imposing the simplying condition mentioned before).
+we have hence arrived at a closed-form solution for the problem (after imposing the simplying condition mentioned before).
 This is actually trivial to implement in any programming language.

 ## Code